 Expedite is the highest Kanban class of service.
-It is reserved for work items/project with a critical priority and very high cost of delay.
+It is reserved for work items/projects with a critical priority and a very high cost of delay.
 When something is qualified as an Expedite CoS, it requires 100% devotion from your team.

-As a result, some of the low CoS items can take a very long time to complete due to priority overrides by higher CoS items.
-When some of the items take 2 days but others take 200 days, the probability distribution will be much wider and will harm the forecast.
+As a result, some of the low CoS items can take a long time to complete due to higher CoS items' priority overrides.
+When some of the items take 2 days, but others take 200 days, the probability distribution will be much wider and harm the forecast.

 When prioritizing work, intangible tasks must come last.
 They are the place from which you are most likely to relocate capacity if an Expedite task arrives.
 Still, it should be noted that if an intangible item remains unprocessed for too long, it may create the environment for generating Expedite class assignments.

 The four Kanban classes of service discussed so far can serve as a guideline, but you are free to define your very own according to risk.
-For example, in a software development context, it is a common practice to define a 5th class called Bugs, which is usually placed between the Fixed delivery date and Standard CoS.
+For example, in a software development context, it is common to define a 5th class called Bugs, usually placed between the Fixed delivery date and Standard CoS.

 Another viable option not limited to IT is proposed by the Lean coach Thorbjørn Sigberg.
-It is called Urgent and is suitable for teams that struggle with decomposing and decoupling work because it gives them the opportunity to give greater priority to unplanned assignments without expediting them.
+It is called Urgent, and it is suitable for teams that struggle with decomposing and decoupling work.
+It allows them to give higher priority to unplanned assignments without expediting them.

 Still, these are just examples.
 You can customize classes of service in any way to fit into your context.